foundriesio/docs/source/tutorials/ibm.rst

 Create Device
 -------------

 Now we are ready to create our first device.
-We are using the RaspberryPi 3B for our demonstration but you may use any LmP device for the rest of this tutorial.
+We are using the Raspberry Pi 3B for our demonstration but you may use any LmP device for the rest of this tutorial.

 On the Browse Devices window click on the "Create a device" button.